 Hands down, one essential skill an affiliate marketer will need to master is copywriting.
 There is no success in affiliate marketing without powerful copy delivered strategically.
-Even with the best web design, content marketing plans, and linking strategy, affiliate marketing efforts fail without compelling writing.
+Even with the best web design, content marketing plan, and link-building strategy, affiliate marketing efforts fail without compelling writing.

 Let me repeat that for clarity: You WILL FAIL as an affiliate marketer without great copywriting.

 Sticking banners on your site and calling it a day is no longer enough for successful affiliate marketing.
 You're in a new world of competition that includes ad blockers, custom Chrome extensions, and more.
-People find ads pesky, and there are too many ways for them to get around every type of advertising for you to rest on your laurels.
+People find ads pesky, and there are too many ways for users to get around advertising for you to rest on your laurels.

-As if that wasn't enough, CPC (cost per click) is going up across a variety of platforms.
-PPC (pay-per-click) campaigns are costing marketers more, and it doesn't seem like it will lower in the coming months or years.
+As if that weren't enough, CPC (cost per click) is going up across a variety of platforms.
+PPC (pay-per-click) campaigns are costing marketers more, and it doesn't seem like things will slow down in the coming months or years.

 What does that mean for affiliate marketers?
 It means it's more important than ever to use copywriting to head your marketing campaigns.
 Successful affiliate marketing in 2020 requires strategic and engaging copy.